tony8888lrz/tony8888lrz.github.io/README.md

 2024-? [?](https://www.cuhk.edu.hk/)

 ### About
 Runze Liao is currently a Bachelor of College of Computer and Information Science, Southwest University, China and a Bachelor of the University of Auckland.
-He will receive B.S. from Southwest University and University of Auckland, C.N. & N.Z., His research interests include computer vision, Camara-Projector system, graphics, and deep learning.
+He will receive B.S. from Southwest University and University of Auckland, C.N. & N.Z., His research interests include computer vision, computational photography，  graphics, and deep learning.
 [CV](https://github.com/tony8888lrz/tony8888lrz.github.io/blob/main/CV_Runze_mitcas.pdf)

 ### Projecet